Inclusion at Summer Camp

 - We actively seek to partner with local BIPOC-led organizations to provide opportunities for BIPOC youth to access the outdoors and outdoor programming.

 - Our programs focus on centering the individual experiences of each young person.
 Program materials and participation waivers are offered in multiple languages.
 During on-site programs, we strive to accommodate the needs of all campers by offering a space for meditation or prayer.
-We provide alternatives to pork and pork-by products whenever serving snacks and meal to campers.
+We provide alternatives to pork and pork-by products whenever serving snacks and meals to campers.

 - We are committed to ongoing reflection, evaluation, and improvement of our policies and practices related to racial equity, and we will provide regular updates to stakeholders about progress made in this area.